NEW: Admissions FAQ (PDF)

 322 Wheeler Hall #1030

 International applicants should consult the Graduate Division's web site, www.grad.berkeley.edu, for admissions requirements and estimated costs of graduate study for international students.

-The English Department typically receives between 400-500 applications each year and offers admission to 30-40 applicants, of whom 12-14 enter the program.
+The English Department typically receives between 300-400 applications each year and seeks an incoming cohort of 12-14 students to enter the program.
 We make our admissions decisions on the basis of the whole application.
 No one factor necessarily carries more weight than the others.
 The Graduate Division requires an overall GPA of at least 3.0; however, the average GPA of successful applicants is considerably higher at 3.85.
 We consider the kinds and number of the courses the applicant has taken and how well he or she has done, especially in the junior and senior years.
 The Bachelor's Degree need not be in English.
 There are no minimum GRE scores but those admitted score, on average, in the 700s (97%) in the Verbal test and 650 (88%) or higher in the Subject test.
 Letters of recommendation should come from professors who can attest to the quality and strength of the applicant's academic work.
 The Statement of Purpose should provide a clear sense of the applicant's interests and intentions in pursuing graduate study.
 The writing sample is an important element in our evaluation.
 Applicants should submit only one paper of no more than 20 pages, and it should be an example of scholarly or critical writing (not creative writing).
+The 20 page limit does not include the bibliography.
 Applicants should not send a longer paper with instructions to read an excerpt, but should edit it themselves.